20LitersAdmin/filterbuildscheduler/README.md

 # README

-## Things to do\
+## Things to do
 4. Technologies views:
   - list components and parts with quantities

 ## BUGS!!
 AH BUGS!!!
 1. RegistrationController::Update -- need error handling line #30 and #46
 2. accepts_nested_attributes_for seems to break event#show, at least for anon view
-3. Reminder emails not sending: cron not firing?
-Postico
+3. Inventory#show -- issue with policy, Jereme can't see it.
+4. Registration#Edit always goes ba k to Event#Show
+5. Registration#Edit -- checking the as_leader? box leads to error.
+Eg: Event/3/Registration/26

 ## The Future
 1. Scenario: During a build event, we box technologies that we didn't build at that event.
 This will skew the inventory. (would need extra fields: boxes_packed_from_tech_we_made && boxes_packed_from_preexisting_tech )